top of page

 How does the West Virginia Scenic Rivers Act affect landowners?

-The current version of the Act does propose buffer zones for different categories of rivers.
-However, this is intended for new development only and does not affect the current usage of the land.
-For example, existing farmland will remain farmland.
+Although many state scenic laws currently contain verbiage that includes buffer zones, or conservation corridors, for different categories of rivers, the rights of landowners under this bill will be of prime importance.
+Farmland will remain farmland.
 Current licensed timbering operations will remain in operation.
-The purpose of the buffer zones is to protect river beauty, water quality and tourism/recreation potential.
-Further, the legislation prohibits the state government from using eminent domain in establishing buffer zones or acquiring land if necessary.
-Every attempt will be made in the final version of the legislation to support landowner rights.
+This bill will encourage collaboration between industry and the state for the mutual benefit of both to maintain and protect river beauty, water quality and tourism/recreation potential.
+Further, the legislation prohibits the state government from using eminent domain.
 Riparian owner support of a State Scenic River System is necessary and vital to its success.

 What are the proposed scenic river categories in the legislation?